helping people see jesus for 100 ye

 3. Peoria Christian Center – It was the vision of Rev. Dan Demmin of Mt.
 Olive to have a recreational facility and meeting place for young people in the Peoria area.
 His vision became a reality when the Peoria Christian Center was officially founded in 1948.
 Today the Christian Center offers and an excellent facility and programs with Christian emphasis to the youth of Peoria and surrounding communities.

-4. Peoria Rescue Ministries – Two widow ladies from Mt.
+4. Pathway Ministries (formerly Peoria Rescue Ministries) – Two widow ladies from Mt.
 Olive had a passion for the down and outers of the city.
 Helen Durdel and Florence Holzschuh rented a building on Adams St. A cup of coffee and donut were given in the name of Jesus to all who dared enter and claim the nourishment.
 This small beginning in 1955 has flourished and become a major ministry in the community.
 Today Peoria Rescue Ministries encompasses the Rescue Mission, Empower Life Center, Barnabas Center, Esther House, Victory Acres, and the International Ministry.
 Several members from Mt.
 Olive serve in different capacities in these ministries to this day.